Savings and bank accounts for charities

 Currently receiving donations?
-Charitable organisations in Australia can use savings accounts to both help manage their funds and receive donations.
+Charitable organisations in Australia can use a dedicated bank account to help manage their funds and receive donations.

 Accounts for charities and non-profit groups